-LG to show new Signature range at CES 2023
+LG to show new Signature range at CES 2023, including OLED TV, fridge and microwave

-(Pocket-lint) - LG's CES plans continue to emerge, with the announcement that a whole range of new, premium Signature devices and appliances will be there in the flesh.
+LG's CES plans continue to emerge, with the announcement that a whole range of new, premium Signature devices and appliances will be there in the flesh.

 For then kitchen, there will be a new refrigerator, washer and dryer pair, microwave, and conventional oven - each with the latest smart features.